jshufro/rocketpool-vfvm/README.md

 git clone https://github.com/jshufro/rocketpool-vfvm.git
 ```

-### 2a.
-Gather the vanity artifacts
+### 2. Gather the vanity artifacts
-If you are going to be mining vanity salts on your node, simply run:
+**If you are going to be mining vanity salts on your node, simply run:**
 ```bash
 ./rocketpool.py > rocketpool.json
 ```
-If you are going to be mining vanity salts on a separate machine, you need to collect the artifacts from your node.
+**If you are going to be mining vanity salts on a separate machine, you need to collect the artifacts from your node.**

 SSH into your node and run:
 ```bash